-The parent company accounts of ING Groep N.V. are prepared in accordance with the financial reporting requirements included in Part 9 of Book 2 of the Dutch Civil Code.
-In accordance with subsection 8 of section 362, Book 2 of the Dutch Civil Code, the recognition and measurement principles applied in the Parent company accounts are the same as those applied in the Consolidated financial statements.
+The condensed parent company financial statements of ING Groep N.V. are prepared using the recognition and measurement principles as those applied in the Consolidated financial statements.

 Notes to the Consolidated statement of financial position

 2 Cash and balances with central banks